-The division is a Missouri Regional Arthritis Center and is affiliated with Barnes-Jewish Hospital and St. Louis Children’s Hospital, as well as St Louis VA Medical Center and Shriners Hospital for Children, which are in close proximity.
+The division is a Missouri Regional Arthritis Center and is affiliated with Barnes-Jewish Hospital and St. Louis Children’s Hospital, as well as St Louis VA Medical Center, which are in close proximity.

 The division maintains an outstanding environment for the training of research-oriented physicians for careers in rheumatology.
 Four fellowship tracks are available: a two-year clinical track for those who desire careers in clinical rheumatology, and three-year clinical and basic laboratory research tracks for those interested in investigative, academic careers.

 For all fellows, the first year is devoted to direct patient care and conferences.
 Fellows serve as inpatient and outpatient consultants at Barnes-Jewish and John Cochran Veterans Administration Hospitals.
-Elective outpatient clinics at Children’s Hospital and the Shriners Hospital for Children provide additional training in pediatric rheumatology and genetics of rheumatic diseases.
+Elective outpatient clinics at Children’s Hospital provide additional training in pediatric rheumatology and genetics of rheumatic diseases.

 Fellows attend and present at weekly Rheumatology Grand Rounds, journal clubs, didactic clinical conferences, and monthly journal reviews and are encouraged to attend Department of Medicine Grand Rounds and the Immunology Seminar Series.
 (Refer to “Educational Opportunities” for titles of recent Rheumatology Grand Rounds, didactic rheumatology clinical coursework, and examples of the diverse educational opportunities available in the Medical Center.)
 Fellows also help coordinate clinical activities of medical students and residents on the rheumatology rotation.